pingidentity/pingidentity-solution-stacks/Customer360/README.md

-Customer360 Solution provides a CIAM configuration for PingDirectory \ PingFederate
+The **Customer360** Solution provides a CIAM configuration for PingDirectory \ PingFederate

 ![Solution - Customer360](Customer360.png)